DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-25-how-to-market-an-indie-game-with-no-budget.md

 <h2 class="post-h2">Summary</h2>

 With this 5-step framework, I hope to have provided you with an actionable plan that allows you to kickstart your marketing succesfully!
-There's no one-size-fits-all approach to marketing so don't panic if you feel like you're doing it wrong
+There's no one-size-fits-all approach to marketing so don't panic if you feel like you're doing it wrong.

 As long as you know your audience, your game's USP, and have a general content strategy to reach these people and build up a community, you're on the right track.
 However, if you do have any questions, <a class="post-link" href="https://discord.gg/XAYvJhkkqE">join us on Discord</a> and ask away!